krisograbek/text-preprocessing-app/README.md

 **Do you need to quickly clean your text?** Feel free to use this [App](https://krisograbek-text-toolbox.herokuapp.com/)

+Do you need a tool that removes punctuation, HTML tags, numbers, emojis, stopwords?

+If you want to stem, lemmatize, correct spelling, or remove accented characters, the tool will help you.

+It's easy to use and intuitive.

 ## Sources

 This repository is bootstraped from [this template](https://github.com/krisograbek/react-flask-template).